-It's easy to identify colors schemes we love or don't love when looking at a finished room.
+It's easy to identify color schemes we love or don't love when looking at a finished room.
 But when staring at a wall of paint swatches at a hardware store, it can be a little harder to envision what's best for our room—rendering most of us to revert to the simplest of fallbacks: pure white.
 Don't get us wrong; there's absolutely nothing wrong with a white living room (see below), but paint-swatch paralysis is a real thing that often stops us from being a little more daring in our spaces.

 White + White + White

 White on white is the most classic of color schemes and will never go out of style.
 The trick is in finding the right white—one that's not too cool or too yellow—and layering different shades of white.
 For instance, if your sofa is a crisp white, go a little warmer on the walls.
 Touches of black, natural wood, and greenery complement this color scheme well.

 White + Black + French Blue

 For those a little more daring, a stark black-and-white statement room can make a big impact.
 Try using a black grasscloth instead of paint to add more dimension and texture to the space.
 Soften the look with a French-blue velvet sofa and add metallic accents and greenery.

 Muted Green + Blue-Gray + Cream